eldipa/xoz/docs/xoz-format.md

 ```

 The `next_blk_nr` is the block number of the next block that expands
-and continues the *free map*.
+and continues the *free block map*.
 If it is zero, no more blocks
-are needed to complete the *free map*.
+are needed to complete the *free block map*.

 `free_blks_extcnt` counts how many entries the following `free_blks_exts`
 array has.